Reviews You Can Rely On

 A good option for anyone looking for a lot of digital storage on the cheap is the classic SanDisk Cruzer CZ36 128GB.
 In many instances, this drive costs half as much as other models of the same capacity.
 Perhaps most importantly, it provided consistent and reliable performance in our testing.
 We have run into many budget drives that fail in the middle of long file transfers, but the Cruzer CZ36 completed every task we asked of it — even if it took a little longer than some other models.
 The USB connector retracts and clicks solidly into place when extended, making it easy to slide into ports.

-The Cruzer CZ36's biggest downside is its speed.
+Speed is the biggest shortcoming of the Cruzer CZ36.
 Of the drives that receive our stamp of approval, it is one of the slowest.
 When we wrote a 5GB folder of many small files to this drive — the biggest speed challenge for any drive — it took 15 minutes to complete.
 While certainly not blazing, this speed is still tolerable for occasional file backups.
-For those who want to increase their important files' redundancy without spending a bundle, this is an excellent choice.
+It is an excellent choice for those who want to increase their important files' redundancy without spending a bunch of money.

 Max write/read speeds: 25/106 MB/s | Available sizes (GB): 32, 64, 128, 256